The Power of Multicultural Advertising: Reaching Diverse Audiences | 24 May, 2023

 YouTube

 To begin with, the best way to reach the audience is through video advertising.
 Did you know, 82% of the global content consumption is from videos.
-With contextual video advertising, brands can easily tap into the audience as the AI offers the first in-video detection based on the identification of celebrities, brands, objects, places, actions, on-screen text, and audio for granular targeting.
+With contextual video advertising, brands can easily tap into the audience as the AI offers the first context detection based on the identification of key context like brands name from metadata for granular targeting.

 Open Web